earth-system-radiation/pyRTE-RRTMGP/README.md

 python3 setup.py build_ext --inplace
 ```

-Once built, the module will be located in a folder called `rrtmgppy`
+Once built, the module will be located in a folder called `pyrte`

 * Run `./test.py` to verify code works correctly.
 Expected output is: